June 2, 2020

-IVAR IKEA HACK: 10 Ways to Customize your IKEA Cabinets
+IKEA IVAR HACKS: 11 Ways to Customize Your IKEA Cabinets in 2023

 Nowadays, a lot of people have already tried to customize an Ikea piece of furniture.
 Some have even made a business out of it.
 This is not surprising considering the fact that Ikea’s furniture is really easy to put together and very affordable.
-The Ivar cabinet’s hacks I’m going to introduce are amongst the best I’ve seen so far and I’ve been researching this subject for a long time.
-So what makes the Ivar cabinet a great piece to hack?
-First, It is narrow (30cm depth) hence very convenient for small spaces, and made out of untreated wood, so easily customizable.
-Plus its design is very simple, anyone can adapt it to his/her taste.
-Lastly, it’s cheap and it’s an item of storage furniture which probably makes it the ultimate IKEA piece.
+The Ivar cabinet’s hacks I’m going to introduce are amongst the best I’ve seen.
+I’m always keeping an eye on new hacks emerging from the internet to update this article with only the best possible ways to update this solid pine cabinet.
+So here it goes.

 IKEA IVAR: One piece of furniture but many options